d-led/picojson_serializer/README.md

 Make sure `picojson.h` can be found, include `picojson_serialization.h`, no extra build steps necessary.

-A Visual Studio solution can be found in the project root with the test.
+A [Premake4](http://industriousone.com/premake) is included and the generated files are to be found in the Build folder.

 declaring objects as serializable
 ---------------------------------